samriddhi-99/HaCkToBeRfEsT2019/README.md

 # HaCkToBeRfEsT2019
 Open repository for all beginners
-Create new algorithms in any language and upload
+Create new algorithms in any language and upload.